joshhornby/joshhornby.github.io/_posts/2026-02-13-when-to-say-no.md

 Stakeholders outside your immediate team have less context.
 They need education more than negotiation.
 Explain how prioritisation works, what capacity looks like, why their request might not fit right now.

-Your own manager is delicate.
+Your own manager needs more care.
 You can't just say no to your boss.
 But you can share your view, flag concerns, and ask clarifying questions.
 "I'm happy to do this, but it means X won't happen.
 Is that the right trade-off?"

 Your own team sometimes proposes approaches you disagree with.
-The dynamic is different here.
+This one works differently.
 You have more authority but also more responsibility to explain your reasoning.
-Don't just veto; teach.
+Don't just veto.
+Teach.

 ## The no that isn't no